(To lighten the mood a just a little bit.)

 Doug had my cell phone number programmed into his landline – “Speed Dial #2” – my home phone was “Speed Dial #1”.

-Many times I mentioned that this was not the best idea.
-Some day he would need to call me and he would not be at home to hit “Speed Dial 1, 2 or 3 (3 being my work #) and he would not be able to get in touch with me.
+There were many times I told that this was not the best idea.
+One day he would need to call me and he would not be at home to hit “Speed Dial 1, 2 or 3 (3 being my work #) and he would not be able to get in touch with me.

 (File this bit of information for later as well)